pcanelas/pcanelas.github.io/_posts/2021-7-21-githubcopilot.md

 ```

-## Stage 4: Can it generate different Genetic Functions?
+## Step 4: Generation of Genetic Functions?

 The final step is to generate the `crossover` and `mutate` operations.
 At this point, we are already aware of the Github Copilot abilities.
 Therefore, the question I will target is: What type of crossover and mutation techniques can it generate?
 Can it generate multiple point mutations?
 Long story short, it can develop quite a few different techniques (at least to some point).
 Sometimes during mutation, it was challenging to ensure what operation we are trying to do.
 I will leave here one example for each of the generated mutations and recombination.